scrlkx/dotfiles/README.md

 - **Z Shell Customization:** Elevate your shell experience through seamless Z Shell (ZSH) integration, a curated selection of plugins, and effortless management with Antigen.
 - **Powerlevel10k Theming**: Customize your shell's appearance and functionality with the Powerlevel10k theme.
 - **Node Version Manager (nvm) Setup:** Simplify Node.js version management with seamless nvm integration.
+- **Custom Fonts**: Improve your terminal's readability and aesthetics by integrating custom fonts that complement your theme and layout.

 And more!